 Cork Market & Tasting Room – Patriotic Picnic Baskets

 Pick a pic-a-nic basket, boo boo.
 The first option, the sandwich basket, has options such as sopressata with roasted peppers and tapenade on house-made focaccia or smoked ham with Nancy’s camembert and pickled onions.
 Or go with the second option, the chicken basket which has either a Peruvian grilled chicken or the garlic-herb marinated fried chicken.
-Both baskets come with side salads; either a farro salad with wild mushrooms, spring onions and preserved lemons or a Mediterranean cous cous salad.
+Both baskets come with side salads; either a farro salad with wild mushrooms, spring onions, preserved lemons or a Mediterranean cous cous salad and Italian sweet wines.
 The sandwich basket is $25 ($35 if you add in wine) and the chicken basket is $40 ($55 if you add in wine).
 To get your picnic basket, call 202-265-2674 or email info@CorkDC.com.
 Continue reading →

 Dry rubbed, smoked, pulled, braised and brined–no matter how you like your barbecued meat, there’s something for every meat-eating, ‘cue lover at DC’s third annual meat week.
 For eight nights, you can head to different restaurants around the city (and close by in Virginia) and try all sorts of slow-cooked dishes ranging from dry-rubbed Texas brisket to vinegar-based Carolina pulled pork or saucy Memphis or Kansas City ribs.